BAYKO in AUSTRALIA

 The price list [left] shows the prices of sets and conversion sets in Australian £/s/d.

-It's worth remembering that BAYKO had already been removed from the UK market when this catalogue was published!!!
+It's worth remembering that BAYKO had already been removed from the U.K. market, or at least from most sales literature, when this catalogue was published!!!

-This is the only Australian market document that I own.
+This was the first Australian market document that I acquired…

 May, 1964 - MECCANO 4-Page General Products Price List